SelfCareMap

 You don’t need to trek into the wilderness for a week to reap the benefits.
 A true digital detox weekend can be as simple as:

-• Leaving your phone at home (or in airplane mode, used only for emergencies).
+• Leaving your phone at home, or keeping it in airplane mode, used only for emergencies.

-• Choosing a cabin, campsite, or retreat with limited or no Wi-Fi.
+• Choosing a cabin, campsite, or retreat with limited or no Wi-Fi to remove the temptation of a quick check.

-• Filling your time with hiking, swimming, reading a physical book, journaling, or just sitting quietly.
+• Filling your time with hiking, swimming, reading a physical book, journaling, or just sitting quietly in a hammock.

-• Preparing meals mindfully—cooking over a fire or stove, savoring each bite.
+• Preparing meals mindfully, such as cooking over a fire or stove and savoring each bite without the distraction of a screen.

-Start small: Friday evening to Sunday afternoon.
+Start small.
+Try a window from Friday evening to Sunday afternoon.
 Notice how you feel on Monday morning.
+You might initially feel a phantom vibration in your pocket or a twitch of anxiety about missing a message.
+This is normal.
+However, as the hours pass, those urges fade.
 Chances are, you’ll feel lighter, clearer, and more like you.

 In a culture that equates busyness with worth and connectivity with productivity, choosing to disconnect is a radical act of self-care.
-A digital detox weekend in nature isn’t about rejecting technology—it’s about remembering what life feels like when we’re not constantly plugged in.
+A digital detox weekend in nature isn’t about rejecting technology, but it is about remembering what life feels like when we’re not constantly plugged in.

 Your mind, body, and soul will thank you. 🌲🥾🌿